eduardocorral/resume/eduardo-corral_resume.md

  * Long term, and one of the main contributors to the award-winning OTC Clearing, and recently released ETD Clearing Calypso solutions
  * Main designer, coder, tester, reviewer, best practices advocate, Confluence editor, and person-to-ask for the Clearing team
- * Now taking the same roles and responsibilities in the Margin Cloud solution
+ * Now taking the same roles and responsibilities in the Margin Cloud solution (ISDA Bilateral/OTC VaR/ETD Margin calculator implementations)
  * Helped customers achieve successful implementations, including Santander, BBVA, HSBC, Swedbank, Erste Bank, CME, COMDER, ...
  * Designer and lead developer of CDML (Clearing Data Markup Language), the format and framework used by Calypso to acquire and digest CCP EOD data
- * One of the early adopters and advocate of Docker at Calypso, collaborating with Releng (DevOps) for a broader adoption in every day tasks
+ * Docker evangelist: early adopter, advocate of Docker at Calypso, collaborating with Releng (DevOps) for a broader adoption in every day tasks, helping anyone wanting to learn the technology

 ### 2009-2011 (Madrid, Spain) :: Arcitel GFI/Experience IS for Ericsson SA/Telefónica I+D (Telecomm, Client networks)